-Increase in subscription revenue due to change in:
+Increase in cable subscription revenue due to change in:

-Average number of RGUs (a) € 56.7
+Average number of RGUs (a) € 111.5

-ARPU (b) 19.4
+ARPU (b) 30.0

+Total increase cable subscription revenue 141.5

+Increase in mobile subscription revenue (c) 6.8

+Total increase in subscription revenue 148.3

-Increase in non-subscription revenue (c) 13.9
+Increase in non-subscription revenue (d) 22.9

-Organic increase 90.0

-Impact of the LGI/KBW Transaction 27.8

-Total € 117.8
+Total € 171.2

-- (a) The increase in subscription revenue related to a change in the average number of RGUs is attributable to increases in the average numbers of broadband internet, telephony and digital cable RGUs that were only partially offset by a decline in the average number of analog cable RGUs.
-The decline in the average number of analog cable RGUs led to a decline in the average number of total video RGUs during 2011, as compared to 2010. - (b) The increase in subscription revenue related to a change in ARPU is due to an improvement in RGU mix, attributable to higher proportions of telephony, digital cable and broadband internet RGUs, that was only partially offset by a net decrease resulting primarily from the following factors: (i) lower ARPU due to the impact of free bundled services provided to new subscribers during promotional periods, (ii) lower ARPU due to a higher proportion of customers receiving discounted analog cable services through bulk agreements and (iii) lower ARPU due to a decrease in telephony call volume for customers on usage-based calling plans. - (c) The increase in non-subscription revenue is primarily attributable to increases in (i) installation revenue, primarily due to a higher number of RGU additions, (ii) interconnect revenue, primarily due to growth in telephony services and (iii) channel carriage fees.
+(a) The increase in our cable subscription revenue related to a change in the average number of RGUs is attributable to increases in the average numbers of broadband internet, fixed-line telephony and digital cable RGUs that were only partially offset by a decline in the average number of analog cable RGUs.
+The decline in our average number of analog cable RGUs led to a decline in the average number of total video RGUs during 2012, as compared to 2011.

+(b) We provide services to certain SOHO subscribers.
+SOHO subscribers pay a premium price to receive enhanced service levels along with video, broadband internet or fixed-line telephony services that are similar to the mass marketed products offered to our residential subscribers.
+Revenue from SOHO subscribers, which aggregated €5.4 million and €0.8 million, respectively, is included in cable subscription revenue.

+(b) The increase in our cable subscription revenue related to a change in ARPU is due to (i) an improvement in RGU mix, attributable to higher proportions of fixed-line telephony, digital cable and broadband internet RGUs, and (ii) a net increase resulting primarily from the following factors: (a) lower ARPU due to a decrease in fixed-line telephony call volume for customers on usage-based calling plans, (b) higher ARPU from digital cable services, (c) lower ARPU due to a higher proportion of customers receiving discounted analog cable services through bulk agreements and (d) higher ARPU from broadband internet services.

+- (c) The increase in our mobile subscription revenue is primarily due to an increase in the average number of mobile subscribers. - (d) The increase in our non-subscription revenue is primarily attributable to (i) an increase in installation revenue, due to a higher number of installations and an increase in the average installation fee, (ii) an increase in interconnect revenue and (iii) an increase in network usage revenue, most of which relates to the settlement of prior year amounts.